noawe-boi/NoahsObsidianSync/Chemistry/Year 12/Notes/Chemistry IA3 Planning.md

 ##### Well what is biogasoline?
-Very low production at the moment, may not be cost effective without advancements in the industry.cx
+Very low production at the moment, may not be cost effective without advancements in the industry.
 ### Research question
 How do does the collection and cracking processes differ between synthesis of gasoline and biogasoline, and how do the final products differ.